fyne-io/conf.fyne.io/index.md

 ## Schedule - Friday 3 November 2023

-The schedule will be as follows, the afternoon talks will be live streamed, but the workshop and social are for in-person attendees only.
+The schedule went as follows, with afternoon talks being live streamed, but the workshop and social were for in-person attendees only.
-All items will be hold in the CodeBase Edinburgh Events Space (enter on Castle Terrace, room is on right at reception).
+All items will be held in the CodeBase Edinburgh Events Space (enter on Castle Terrace, room is on right at reception).

 ### Workshops